Spice up your inbox with FREE German recipes and a free recipe ebook!

 9. Air Fried Asparagus

 My roasted asparagus in the air fryer will leave you craving more.
 Don't have an air fryer?
 No problem!
-This can easily be done in the oven as well.
+This can easily be done in the oven.

 10. Brussels Sprouts